jagdishlamba/face-recognition-with-liveness-detection/README.md

-# Face Recognition System with Liveness detection
+# Face Recognition System with Liveness detection and FAISS

 A simple, efficient, and user-friendly face recognition system built with Python, Flask, and InsightFace.
-This project enables you to train a face recognition model and recognize faces in real-time or static images.
+This project enables you to train a face recognition model and recognize faces in real-time or static images with Liveness detection FAISS.

 ---